konerjonlar/ml-bootcamp-medical-cost/README.md

 ```

 By following these steps, you can load, explore, and perform basic data analysis on the "insurance.csv" dataset.
 This guide can serve as a starting point for better understanding your dataset and uncovering important features.

 ---

-## General Overview

-### About the Dataset

-The "insurance.csv" dataset contains information about health insurance costs.
-It includes various attributes of insured individuals along with their associated healthcare charges.
-This dataset covers factors such as smoking habits, age, gender, region, BMI (Body Mass Index), and number of children, which can impact health insurance costs.

-### Dataset Contents

-The dataset typically includes the following columns:

-- `age`: Represents the age of the insured individual.
-- `sex`: Indicates the gender of the insured individual (female or male).
-- `bmi`: Represents the Body Mass Index (BMI) of the insured individual.
-- `children`: Indicates the number of children the insured individual has.
-- `smoker`: Indicates whether the insured individual is a smoker or not (yes or no).
-- `region`: Represents the region where the insured individual resides (northeast, northwest, southeast, southwest).
-- `charges`: Represents the healthcare charges of the insured individual.

-### Purpose

-This dataset can be used to understand and analyze factors influencing health insurance costs.
-For example, how do insurance costs differ between smokers and non-smokers?
-What is the impact of age, gender, BMI, etc., on insurance costs?
-This dataset can help answer such questions and assist in predicting approximate health insurance costs.

----